Looking for support for your finance function? Book a time with an expert.

 The quick ratio—also known as the acid-test ratio—measures a company's ability to cover short-term obligations using only its most liquid assets.

 Think of it like the cash in your pocket- or your checking account.
-If you get hit with an unassuming bill, you can either pay cash, put it on credit, or at worst - liquidate your retirement or investment accounts to cover the balance.
+If you get hit with an unassuming bill, you can either pay cash, put it on credit, or, at worst, liquidate your retirement or investment accounts to cover the balance.
 Likely, going into debt or liquidating interest-making assets is not anyone's first choice.

 Unlike its cousin the current ratio, the quick ratio deliberately excludes inventory from the calculation, recognizing that converting inventory to cash takes time, even in the best circumstances.
 If you had to sell your prized motorcycle or favorite necklace to cover that unexpected bill, it likely wouldn't be a next-day turnaround.

-This distinction makes the quick ratio particularly valuable for assessing genuine short-term liquidity.
 It answers a critical question: "If revenue suddenly stopped, could we pay our bills without selling inventory or seeking additional financing?"
-The higher the quick ratio, the more confident stakeholders can be about a company's immediate financial stability.

-Most importantly, the quick ratio provides greater insight than conventional cash flow metrics because it incorporates near-cash assets like accounts receivable while excluding potentially illiquid inventory.
+It signals cash flow issues, and provides greater insight than conventional cash flow metrics because it incorporates near-cash assets like accounts receivable while excluding potentially illiquid inventory.

 Quick Ratio Formula & Calculation